Crio-Bytes/IBD-2022-Master-Repository/Implementation of RecyclerView/README.md

      **To create layout file follow these steps:**
       - Right click on "Layout", then follow the below path
         - Layout ->New ->Layout Resource File
-      - After that, it will show you a screen where it wil ask you for name of the Layout resource file, you can give any name, but here giving "list_item"
+      - After that, it will show you a screen where it will ask you for name of the Layout resource file, you can give any name, but here giving "list_item"
-      - Then, click "ok", and your Layout Resource file is ready If you get any problem to follow these instructions just refer to this [click here](https://www.tutorialkart.com/kotlin-android/android-studio-create-new-layout-xml-file/#:~:text=Android%20%E2%80%93%20Create%20Layout%20File%20in%20Resources%20Layout,4%20Step%204%3A%20Configure%20Layout%20XML%20File%20)
+      - Then, click "ok", and your Layout Resource file is ready<br>
+    If you get any problem to follow these instructions just refer to this [click here](https://www.tutorialkart.com/kotlin-android/android-studio-create-new-layout-xml-file/#:~:text=Android%20%E2%80%93%20Create%20Layout%20File%20in%20Resources%20Layout,4%20Step%204%3A%20Configure%20Layout%20XML%20File%20)

   - Just double click on that file